Killavus/gistify-markdown/src/test.md

 This is a rather [simple document](https://example.com) for testing whether this program works or not.

-Let's see with some languages in different languages:
+Let's see with `some code` in different languages:

 ```javascript
 var x = 2;